 Formal and legal budgetary control is based upon nine major classes of disbursements known as functions, not by fund.
 These nine functions are: public safety, public works, health and social services, culture and recreation, community and economic development, general government, debt service, capital projects and business type activities.
 Function disbursements required to be budgeted include disbursements for the General Fund, Special Revenue Funds, Debt Service Fund, Capital Projects Fund and Proprietary Funds.
 Although the budget document presents function disbursements by fund, the legal level of control is at the aggregated function level, not by fund.
-During the year, budget amendments increased budgeted disbursements by \$1,048,214.
+During the year, budget amendments increased budgeted disbursements by \$628,897.
 The budget amendments are reflected in the final budgeted amounts.

 City of West Burlington

 Schedule of the City's Proportionate Share of the Net Pension Liability

 Iowa Public Employees' Retirement System

-Last Fiscal Year
+For the Last Three Years

 (In Thousands)

 Other Information

-2016 2015 City's proportion of the net pension liability 0.0090270% 0.1952250% City's proportionate share of the net pension liability \$ 446 \$ 285 City's covered-employee payroll \$ 1,289 \$ 1,294 City's proportionate share of the net pension liability as a percentage of its covered-employee payroll 0.35% 0.22% Plan fiduciary net position as a percentage of the total pension liability 85.19% 87.61%
+2017 2016 2015 City's proportion of the net pension liability 0.010564% 0.009027% 0.195225% City's proportionate share of the net pension liability \$ 665 \$ 446 \$ 285 City's covered-employee payroll \$ 1,273 \$ 1,289 \$ 1,294 City's proportionate share of the net pension liability as a percentage of its covered-employee payroll 0.52% 0.35% 0.22% Plan fiduciary net position as a percentage of the total pension liability 81.82% 85.19% 87.61%